Trek Highlights

 Difficulty

 We rate this trek Easy to Moderate (2 out of 5).
-The maximum altitude is 3,210 meters (10,531ft), which is well below the threshold where altitude sickness becomes a serious concern.
+The maximum altitude is 3,210 metres (10,531ft), which is well below the threshold where altitude sickness becomes a serious concern.
 There are no glacier crossings, no exposed ridgelines, and no technical sections.
 The toughest stretch is the stone staircase from Tikhedhunga to Ulleri on day one, roughly 3,300 steps climbing through the forest, but you'll be fresh, and your guide will set an easy pace.
 Daily walking ranges from 4 to 6 hours over well-maintained trails.
 The trail passes through villages every hour or two, so you're never far from a teahouse, a cup of tea, and a place to rest.
 If you can walk 5-6 hours a day on hilly terrain, you can do this trek.
 It's a favorite with beginners, families, and anyone wanting a genuine Himalayan experience without the demands of higher-altitude routes.

 Compare Our Three Packages